The shape of a random affine Weyl group element and random core partitions: The probability of eventually staying in a Weyl chamber

 \subsection{The Shi arrangement}

-The ideas here are related to the language of reduced words in affine Coxeter groups, see for example \cite{BB,Hea}.
-The \defn{Shi arrangement} is the hyperplane arrangement consisting of the hyperplanes $\{H_\alpha^0, H_\alpha^1 \mid \alpha \in R^+\}$.
+The ideas here are related to the language of reduced words in affine Coxeter groups; see, for example, \cite{BB,Hea}.
+The \defn{Shi arrangement} is the hyperplane arrangement consisting of the hyperplanes $\{H_\alpha^0, H_\alpha^1 \mid\alpha\in R^+\}$.
 One of the regions (connected components of the complement) of the Shi arrangement is exactly the fundamental alcove $A^\circ$.

 Let $B$ and $B'$ be two regions of the Shi arrangement.
-We say that $B$ is less than $B'$ if more hyperplanes of the Shi arrangement separate $B'$ from the fundamental alcove, than for $B$.
-Write $B \lessdot B'$ for the cover relations of this partial order.
+We say that $B$ is less than or equal to $B'$, and write $B \trianglelefteq B'$ if the set of hyperplanes of the Shi arrangement separating $B'$ from the fundamental alcove, contains the same set for $B$.

 Let $\Gamma$ denote the set of pairs $(B,w)$, where $B$ is a region of the Shi arrangement, and $w \in W$ is such that $B$ contains an alcove of type $w$.
-We make $\Gamma$ into a directed graph by defining edges $(B,w) \to (B',w')$ whenever $B \leq B'$, and an alcove $A$ of type $w$ in $B$ is adjacent (shares a facet) with an alcove $A'$ of type $w'$ in $B'$, satisfying $A \lessdot A'$.
+We make $\Gamma$ into a directed graph by defining edges $(B,w) \to(B',w')$ whenever $B \trianglelefteq B'$, and an alcove $A$ of type $w$ in $B$ is adjacent (shares a facet) with an alcove $A'$ of type $w'$ in $B'$, satisfying $A \lessdot A'$.